hchesnutt/npi-matcher/README.md

 Some features and next steps I considered but kept in the backlog.

 1. Querying is done one at a time using a rate limiter.
 Batching queries and writing the results to file as they arrive would be more performant.
 2. I'd like to spend more time tweaking the matching queries to queeze out better matches.
-I think 5%-10% improvement could be found here.
+I hypothesize a 5%-10% improvement could be found here.
 3. Sinai has hospital affiliations and NPI has Provider Work Address.
 These could be leveraged for even better matching using google maps API to retrieve affilition lat/lon coordinates, which could be compared to NPI work address coordinates.
 4. Data transformation and merging need to be their own separate modules.
 In this project they ended up being tightly coupled with many assumptions about the order of inputs and outputs.
 Refactoring could improve readability, perfomance, and future development flexibility.
 5. csv/json destination files should be written concurrently, not syncronously one after the other.